SoftwareAG/c8y-docs/content/users-guide/administration-bundle/changing-settings.md

 {{< c8y-admon-req >}}
 ROLES & PERMISSIONS:

-To see the **Authentication** menu entry, you must have "Tenant management" ADMIN permission.
+To see the **Authentication** menu item, you must have ADMIN permission for the "Tenant management" permission type.
 {{< /c8y-admon-req >}}

 <a name="authentication"></a>